 - Plug-ins: While we aim to limit the availability of plug-ins that send data to third-parties, some plug-ins collect personal data.

-The MLA and the Participating Societies take the privacy of our users very seriously, and we do not sell, rent, or otherwise provide your User Information or Collected Information to third parties, except as described in this Privacy Statement, unless disclosure is reasonably necessary in our opinion to (1) comply with legal process, including, but not limited to, civil and criminal subpoenas, court orders, or other compulsory disclosures; (2) enforce this Agreement; (3) respond to claims of a violation of the rights of third parties; (4) respond to customer service inquiries; or (5) protect the rights, property, or personal safety of the MLA or the Participating Societies, our users, or the public.
+MSU takes the privacy of users very seriously, and we do not sell, rent, or otherwise provide your User Information or Collected Information to third parties, except as described in this Privacy Statement, unless disclosure is reasonably necessary in our opinion to (1) comply with legal process, including, but not limited to, civil and criminal subpoenas, court orders, or other compulsory disclosures; (2) enforce this Agreement; (3) respond to claims of a violation of the rights of third parties; (4) respond to customer service inquiries; or (5) protect the rights, property, or personal safety of MSU, its trustees, employees, officers, our users, or the public.

-Humanities Commons uses third-party service providers (“Service Providers”) to provide certain services, such as hosting, which are necessary for the Network’s operations.
-We also use Service Providers to enhance member experience of the Commons, by, for example, providing integrations with services for discovering and disseminating scholarly work.
-We will take reasonable measures to ensure that these Service Providers will access and use User Information only for the purpose of providing services to Humanities Commons or on our behalf.
-(See section 8, “Security,” below.)
+MSU uses third-party service providers (“Service Providers”) to provide certain services, such as hosting, which are necessary for the Network’s operations.
+We also use Service Providers to enhance the experience of Network users, by, for example, providing integrations with services for discovering and disseminating scholarly work.
+We will take reasonable measures to ensure that these Service Providers will access and use User Information only for the purpose of providing services to MSU or on our behalf.
+(See section 9, “Security,” below.)

 By using the Network and providing User Information to us, you expressly and voluntarily accept the terms and conditions of this Privacy Statement and the Agreement of which it is a part.
-Providing your information to the MLA is entirely voluntary.
+Providing your information to MSU is entirely voluntary.
 If you no longer wish to share your User Information, you can revise your Profile or close your account, as described in this section.
-However, you cannot change how your nonprivate activity on Humanities Commons is shared, except by closing your account.
+However, you cannot change how your nonprivate activity on the Commons is shared, except by closing your account.

 a.
 Accessing and Changing Your Profile Information